oortcloud/meteorite/CONTRIBUTING.md

 If you are seeing permission errors (e.g. `EACCESS`, talk of needing to be Administrator) please read: https://github.com/oortcloud/meteorite#permission-woes

+## Troubleshooting part 2, ADVANCED

+If you are still seeing problems after trying the above, or you want to figure out why you need to do it, please remember that Meteorite is at heart a very simple script that _isn't really doing much_.

+Remember that when you `mrt install` or just run `mrt`, Meteorite is doing the following:

+1. Inspecting your `smart.json` to figure out what packages need to be installed.
+2. Cloning them into `~/.meteorite/sources/<AUTHOR>/<REPO_NAME>`, checking out the right branch, git pulling.
+3. Copying the files into `~/.meteorite/packages/<NAME>/<AUTHOR>/<REPO_NAME>/<COMMIT>/`
+4. Symlinking packages from `.meteor/meteorite/packages` to that location.
+5. Running Meteor from a git checkout (similarly, in `~/.meteorite/meteors/<NAME>/<AUTHOR>/<REPO_NAME>/<COMMIT>/`), with the `PACKAGE_DIRS` environment variable set to `.meteor/meteorite/packages`.

+You can inspect `smart.lock` for some insights too.

+Debugging you can do is:
+1. Manually doing the same, seeing if you see the same error.
+2. Digging around in `~/.meteorite` and seeing if git checkouts have gotten into a broken state.

+Meteorite is fairly brittle as it calls out to commandline git all the time, and problems can can sometime get missed.
+We appreciate you going the extra mile.

 ## How to develop